PapirusDevelopmentTeam/materia-kde/README.md

 - Enabled blur effect have some bugs with decoration shadows on aurorae.
 [KDE bug](https://bugs.kde.org/show_bug.cgi?id=395725)

+## BlackList apps
+More newest KDE apps now use QML/Kirigami - this style NOT SUPPORT THEMING on ANY engine, more elements HARDCODED.
+Please not open issue about that.
+We can't doing anything!!!
+- Kirigami Gallery
+- Ikona
+- Alligator
+- Kaidan
+- Elisa
+- KDE Itinerary
+- KTrip
+- Kirogi
+- VVave (ex Babe)
+- Keysmith
+- Calindori
+- KDE Connect SMS Module
+- Some modules systemsettings5
+- to be continued...

 ## Donate

 If you like my project, you can donate at: